Aryan-Singh1729/AI-revenue-recovery/README.md

 4. **Live Recovery Engine** — the complete loop, live, in two visible steps:
    **Run Recovery Engine** (diagnose → select → 10-rule policy check →
    execute, logging each sub-step) and **Simulate Customer Responses** (resolves the outcome, closing the loop).
+Whenever a case actually needs the LLM — an ambiguous error, an explanation for the chosen intervention, a dunning message — the log shows a live spinner for that call, then the model's own words in a chat bubble, so AI reasoning is visibly distinct from the plain deterministic steps.
 A gated **Regenerate demo batch** control resets everything for a repeat run.
 5. **Escalation & Stopping Rules** — all 10 rules with times-triggered and
    an example case each, the full escalation log with the context handed to the merchant, and a compliance summary (0 actions on fraud cases, 0